Ndoni-Nkosi/Candy_Sales/README.md

 ## Background and Overview

-A US national candy distributor called US candy distributor has been in business since 2021.
-Customers are able to place orders for chocolates, sweets, etc manufactured by different factories and get to choose how they want their order shipped to them.
+A U.S. candy distributor, known as US Candy Distributor, has been operating since 2021.
+Customers can place orders for chocolates, sweets, and other confections manufactured by various factories, with options for how they would like their orders to be shipped.

 Insights and recommendations are provided on the following key points:

-- **Sales analysis**: An analysis on the historical sales patterns
+- **Sales Analysis**: An analysis of historical sales patterns.
-- **Product analysis**: An analysis on the best and worst performing products
+- **Product Analysis**: An analysis of the best and worst performing products.
-- **Shipment and factory analysis**: An analysis on how the different factories have been performing overtime based on the number of units they get ordered
+- **Shipment and Factory Analysis**: An analysis of how the different factories have been performing over time based on the number of units ordered.

 <sub>PowerBI dashboard can be downloaded here</sub><br/>

 ## Data Structure Overview

-Data was collected from Maven Analytics where there were a number of dimension tables associated to the sales fact table.
-Dimension tables include Candy_factories, Candy_Products, Candy_Targets, and USzips.
-The fact table for sales anlaysis is called Candy_Sales and consists of over 10 000 rows. </br>
+Data was collected from Maven Analytics, which included several dimension tables linked to the sales fact table.
+The dimension tables are Candy_Factories, Candy_Products, Candy_Targets, and US_Zips.
+The fact table used for sales analysis is named Candy_Sales and contains over 10,000 rows. </br>

-During a process of data cleaning an additional table called Candy_Date was created to improve historical data analysis. </br>
+As part of the data cleaning process, an additional table called Candy_Date was created to enhance historical data analysis.</br>

 <img width="993" height="541" alt="image" src="https://github.com/user-attachments/assets/efc9abaa-54d9-4cf1-a574-48726df1da7e" />

 ## Executive Summary

-Since the opening of candy distributor sales have been increasing each year with a current profit percentage of 65.9%.
-A lot of customers are now opting to order chocolates and sweets from us lately, especially since we peaked in 2022 in the US.
-It has been evident that most orders are from the US rather than Canada with orders coming in are over 4000% more than Canada.
-These KPIs and opportunity areas are dicussed further in the report.
+Since the launch of the distribution company, sales have consistently increased each year, resulting in a current profit margin of 65.9%.
+Recently, we have seen a significant rise in customers ordering chocolates and sweets from us, particularly following our peak in sales in the USA in 2022.
+It is clear that the majority of orders are coming from the US, which are over 4000% higher than those from Canada.
+The key performance indicators (KPIs) and areas for improvement are discussed in further detail in the report.

-Below is an overview of the Power BI dashboard and additional graphs are included in the report below. </br>
+Below is an overview of the Power BI dashboard along with additional graphs included in the report. </br>

 <img width="1317" height="740" alt="image" src="https://github.com/user-attachments/assets/29d265b5-bcdf-4e58-9b7c-3220784d980e" />